How-to Guide: Migrate off Windows XP in 90 Days or Less

 - Easy automation of deployment, including a simple scripted migration of user data and personalization, through a well-documented API.

 Using SmartDeploy as your Windows imaging software, IT can standardize the imaging approach for Windows migration and for ongoing endpoint management, including new device provisioning, hardware migration, and break-fix.
 This holistic approach to imaging provides several benefits during and beyond the OS migration process.
 The effort applied to OS migration does not have to be duplicated to mobilize device provisioning, hardware migration, or break-fix processes.
 SmartDeploy gives you the tools to apply a single image to multiple endpoint management scenarios, ensuring a simple and reliable Windows migration while saving time and reducing complexity.
+See how SmartDeploy compares to other imaging solutions including:

 Next, join us for a Live demo